AnandPandey22/ShelfaryX/NETLIFY_DEPLOYMENT.md

-# 🚀 Netlify Deployment Guide for BookZone
+# 🚀 Netlify Deployment Guide for ShelfaryX

 ## 📋 Prerequisites
-- ✅ BookZone project is working locally
+- ✅ ShelfaryX project is working locally
 - ✅ Supabase project is set up and working
 - ✅ Git repository is ready